VasiliBaranov/packing-generation/README.md

 entropy of random hard-sphere packings*; DOI 10.1039/C3SM27374A;
 http://pubs.rsc.org/en/content/articlelanding/2013/sm/c3sm27374a.

-For building the program, please read Docs/Building.txt.
+For building the program, please read the [Compilation](https://github.com/VasiliBaranov/packing-generation/wiki/Compilation) wiki page or the [Docs/Compilation.txt](https://github.com/VasiliBaranov/packing-generation/tree/master/Docs/Compilation.txt) source file.

-If you would like to understand the code or update it, please read Docs/Architecture.txt.
+If you would like to understand the code or update it, please read the [Architecture](https://github.com/VasiliBaranov/packing-generation/wiki/Architecture) wiki page or the [Docs/Architecture.txt](https://github.com/VasiliBaranov/packing-generation/tree/master/Docs/Architecture.txt) source file.

 Sample files, used or produced by the program, can be found in Docs/Examples.